marinov98/MarinMacs/emacs_config/README.md

 - elpy (enables a powerful python development environment)
 - company-jedi (intellisense)
 #### Python Jedi Server :
-- Run jedi:install-server AFTER you added it to your init file (.emacs or .emacs.d/init.el, etc..)
+- Run ``` M-x jedi:install-server RET``` AFTER you added it to your init file (.emacs or .emacs.d/init.el, etc..)
 AND AFTER you installed virtualenv

 ## Csharp packages:
 - csharp-mode (Allows for emacs to recognize Csharp files)